Trans Mountain: tar sands oil to and from our coast

-Kinder Morgan is a US based company who wish to expand the Trans Mountain pipeline between Edmonton and Vancouver, and then export this oil via tanker from Burrard Inlet to Asia.
+The Canadian government is pushing to expand the Trans Mountain Pipeline between Edmonton and Vancouver, and then export its oil via tanker from Burrard Inlet to Asia.
 The existing and expanded proposal would deliver 890,000 barrels of tar sands oil per day to Vancouver.
 Oil storage capacity at Burnaby would triple, adding 14 new tanks to store another 3,900,000 barrels.
 The pipeline would cross more than 500 streams in the Fraser River watershed.
-Tanker visits would increase by 574% above 2010 levels to 408 oil laden tankers trips through Burrard Inlet, the Fraser estuary, the Gulf Islands, Haro Strait and Juan de Fuca Strait, every year.
+Tanker visits would increase by 574% above 2010 levels to more than 400 oil-laden trips through Burrard Inlet, the Fraser estuary, the Gulf Islands, Haro Strait and Juan de Fuca Strait, every year.

-Raincoast is an intervener in the NEB hearings
+Raincoast is an intervener in the National Energy Board hearings

 Raincoast is an intervener in the National Energy Board’s (NEB) review of Kinder Morgan’s Trans Mountain proposal.
 We are legally represented by Ecojustice in these hearings.
 As an intervenor, we review and question Kinder Morgan’s application to construct and operate the project.
 Importantly, we also submit expert evidence on our own scientific findings about project impacts.
 Raincoast’s focus is on wildlife.
 We concentrate on highly vulnerable species where our assessments yield different conclusions from Kinder Morgan’s; we also present relevant information not provided to the NEB by Kinder Morgan.
 Below are our Information Requests (IRs) and our evidence submitted to the NEB on May 27, 2015.

 Final NEB Arguments

 Raincoast submitted its final arguments to the National Energy Board in mid-January and presented its final oral arguments on January 26, 2016.
 You can

 - watch the video of our oral summary arguments here, and